-FOODLE. (who has gone up to door, C., looking off R.) Oh, uncle-uncle-look here! (during the dialogue that follows BOPADDY is much pleased with a doll's head-business)
+FOODLE. (who has gone up to door, looking off stage) Oh, uncle-uncle-look here! (during the dialogue that follows BOPADDY is much pleased with a doll's head on the Milliner's table-business)

-POPPY. (going up to door, C.) What!-my son-in-law, elect, kissing a young woman!
-Stop-it's off, its off!
-Foodle, my daughter is yours.
+POPPY. (going up to door) What! my son-in-law, elect, kissing a young woman!
+Stop-it's off, it's off!
+Foodle, my daughter is yours!